 Preventing identity fraud involves staying one step ahead of fraudsters.
 Our identity is a valuable asset.
 Unfortunately, fraudsters are well aware of this.

 Identity fraud is an action that often follows identity theft.
 Theft involves stealing a person's identity or personal information.
-Identity fraud goes a step further when the thief uses data to open an account, buy goods, or take out a loan.
+Identity fraud goes a step further when the thief uses data without permission to commit fraud, often for monetary gain- for example to open an account, buy goods, or take out a loan.

-Victims often don't even realise they've been targeted until they receive an invoice for something they didn't buy, have problems with their credit rating, or a letter from the debt collector arrives for a debt they don't know about.Free Fraud Prevention Good Practice Guide
+Victims often don't even realise they've been targeted until they receive an invoice for something they didn't buy, have problems with their credit rating, or a letter from a debt collector arrives.

 How to protect your staff from identity fraud

 According to figures released by the UK's leading Fraud Prevention Service, CIFAS, identity fraud accounts for 68% of all cases reported to the National Fraud Database (NFD).
 It is also one of the fastest-growing categories of fraud.
-In the first six months of 2023, it grew by 50% to £33m.
+In the first six months of 2025, more than 217,000 identity fraud cases were recorded – a record number.

 Every age group has seen an increase in identity fraud, and there's been a 38% increase in the number of companies recorded as victims of impersonation.